 In the evening we had a picnic of the food we had not eaten at midday, followed by a stroll up to the village, which was not at its liveliest.

-It was the eve of Bastille Day and during the night the ground shook with explosions, either an invading army or celebratory fireworks, we were not sure which.
+It was the eve of Bastille Day and during the night the ground shook with explosions, whether an invading army or celebratory fireworks, we were not sure.
+Nevertheless we slept well.